dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 You also need to create a Procfile, which is a text file in the root directory of your application, responsible to explicitly declare what command should be executed to start your app.

-The Procfile in the example app you deployed looks like this:
+The Procfile in the example app looks like this:

 ```
-web: ./my-app
+web: ./hello-world
 ```

 ### 2 : Prepare the app